phptek/silverstripe-jsontext/docs/en/usage.md

 # Usage

+In the examples below, if you pass invalid queries or malformed JSON (where applicable) an instance of `JSONTextException` is thrown.

+## General

 You can stipulate what format you want your query results back as via passing one of **json** or **array** to `setReturnType()`, thus:

     // JSON